elysiatech/engine/README.md

 Game engines benefit from source code access, so it's recommended to clone the repository as a submodule or vendor the compiled source from /lib.
 If you are using a build system that can transform Typescript and Javascript decorators you can import the source directly.
-If not, compiled version are available in the /lib directory, one targeting ES2020, on targeting ESNext, and one that is entirely bundled for direct use in the browser.
+If not, compiled version are available in the /lib directory, one targeting ES2020, one targeting ESNext, and one that is entirely bundled for direct use in the browser.

 If you choose to use the source code directly with Vite, you will need to add the following to your vite config: